-We are initiating investment strategy coverage for the Office asset class- with a bifurcated strategy

-- US Office strategy can be thought of in two broad categories- cash yield and asset preservation in the Int'l Gateway Core Cities, and repositioning/re-invention of environments in Gateway Cities' Urbanizing Suburban Nodes & Non-Gateway Top 30 Cities and their Intellectual Capital Nodes - US macroeconomic conditions, while not great, are solid and generating job growth of ~175-200K jobs per month - Enough to maintain decent office using employment growth, occupancy and slow rental growth - Secular changes in sq. ft. per person, co-working, and on-demand space are dampening influences on space needs - US Office Supply growth is fairly concentrated in Gateway or Rapidly Growing Metro Areas - Supply surges in SF, Bay Area, Manhattan, Los Angeles, Seattle are very heavily Tech Influenced - Re-invention of Suburban office parks and creation of integrated communities is underway as value added plays. - Oil prices are range bound-\$40-\$50/bbl. with regional pain continuing- Houston, OKC, & Pittsburgh - Major Top 40 Non-gateway markets, and their growing intellectual capital nodes, are well positioned to benefit from domestic migration and lower costs vs. gateway cities...and largely insulated from national immigration policy - Opportunistic or yield investors need to move to "unloved" markets away from institutional investors - Value Add has good odds of success, on fundamentals- but asset price change has narrowed the opportunity recently
+- We are initiating investment strategy coverage for the office asset class with a bifurcated strategy - US office strategy can be thought of in two broad categories cash yield and asset preservation in the international gateway core cities, and repositioning/re-invention of environments in gateway cities' urbanizing suburban nodes and non-gateway top 40 cities and their intellectual capital nodes - US macroeconomic conditions, while not great, are solid and generating job growth of ~175-200K jobs per month - Enough to maintain decent office-using employment growth, occupancy and slow rental growth - Secular changes in sq. ft. per person, co-working, and on-demand space are dampening influences on space needs - US office supply growth is fairly concentrated in gateway or rapidly growing metro areas - Supply surges in SF, Bay Area, Manhattan, Los Angeles, Seattle are very heavily tech influenced - Re-invention of suburban office parks and creation of integrated communities is underway as value added plays - Oil prices are range bound \$40-\$50/bbl. with regional pain continuing Houston (?), OKC and Pittsburgh - Major top 40 non-gateway markets, and their growing intellectual capital nodes, are well positioned to benefit from domestic migration and lower costs vs. gateway cities...and largely insulated from national immigration policy - Opportunistic or yield investors need to move to "unloved" markets away from institutional investors - Value-add has good odds of success, on fundamentals but asset price change has narrowed the opportunity recently